lamini-ai/lamini-ai.github.io/docs/rest_api/completions.md

 --header 'Content-Type: application/json' \
 --data '{
     "model_name": "meta-llama/Llama-2-7b-chat-hf",
-    "prompt": "What is the hottest day of the year?", }'
+    "prompt": "What is the hottest day of the year?"
+}'
 ```